emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has history when you create account. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
+1. Site is difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️

 ***
+## Wovie
+### Score: 15/24
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. They have 11 sources but do not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels modern, displays results as you search. ✔️
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
+## Soapy
+### 15/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI has room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is completely usable without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️

+***
+## LookMovie
+### Score: 15/24
+1. 10 second wait to get to content. ❌
+1. Site is capped at 480p. ❌
+1. Good for both new and old content. ✔️
+1. Only 1 source but it is fast. ⚠️
+1. Site does have episode auto-next. ✔️
+1. Site has nice UI, feels modern, search shows results as you type. ✔️
+1. Site has built in subs for most content, allows you to upload your own and make adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is completely usable without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️

+***
-## EE3
+## Heartive
 ### Score: 14/24
 1. Streams load very fast. ✔️
-1. Content is 1080p, but cannot be changed. ⚠️
+1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
+1. Finds streams quickly, including older content. ✔️
-1. Only 1 source but its good. ⚠️
+1. Has 19 sources but does not auto-switch when one fails. ⚠️
-1. Site has movies only so it doesn't need episode auto-next. ⚠️
+1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. ⚠️
+1. UI has a room for improvement. ❌
-1. Has built in subs for most content. ✔️
+1. Most sources have subs built in. ✔️
-1. Sites only has movies. ❌
+1. It has movies, shows and anime. ✔️
-1. Site has watchlists, continue watching and history. ✔️
+1. Site has no watchlists, history or continue watching. ❌
 1. Site has no sorting or content discoverability options. ❌
-1. Site does not have 4K content. ❌
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***